Alexander006/HumanitiesProject/README.md

 # Humanities Project Website💻
 _Created by Alexander Burlec-Plaies, Ethan Johnson, Sebastian Legault_

+## _For Our Website Users_

+1. Download the file as a zip
+2. Extract the contents of the file
+3. Navigate to the "html" directory
+4. Finally Click "MainMenu.html" and welcome to our website (Please note that this website is not launched throught http(s) or localhost.
+The website is launched locally.)

 ## _For the Web Developement Team (Group A)_